securinets-insat/Friendly-CTF-2024/Forensics/Network Analysis/readme.md

 # Description

-My friend detected some unusual network activity and suspected data leakage. 📉 Your task is to investigate the provided PCAPNG file to identify the malicious IP address and retrieve the leaked data.
+My friend detected some unusual network activity and suspected a data leak. 📉 Your task is to investigate the provided PCAPNG file to identify the malicious IP address and retrieve the leaked data.

 # solver
 craft a python script solver.py to extract data form icmp packet